cdeguet/gamma/README.md

 ## Run the tests

-To run the non-regression test suite:
+To build and run the test suite:

 ```
 cd tests